 Some Things Are Budget-Friendly, Even at Niche Markets

-If you are near a 'Trader Joe's' store, you can grab a bottle of their “Two-Buck-Chuck” wine.
-(It's generally a pretty decent wine), and add that to the dollar store basket...right next to the bubble bath!
+If you are near a Trader Joe's store, you can grab a bottle of their “Two-Buck-Chuck” wine.
+It's generally a pretty decent wine, and you can add that to the dollar store basket, right next to the bubble bath!

 One Final Thought

 Above all else, don't forget to tell her how much you love her!
-Yes, she knows, but it's nice to hear as well.
+Yes, she knows, but it's nice to hear, as well.
 If you're feeling poetic, you can tell her your own special reasons why.

-Or you can read her that famous poem by Robert Burns, “A Red, Red Rose;” Just make sure your Scottish brogue is well tuned up. ;-) Valentine's Day need have no corner on love.
+Or you can read aloud that famous poem by Robert Burns, A Red, Red Rose.
+(Just make sure your Scottish brogue is well tuned up!)
+Valentine's Day need have no corner on love.